MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/security-operations.md

 # Centralized security operations with external identities for defense organizations

 This article is for multi-tenant defense organizations with a centralized security operations team.
-It explains they can manage multiple tenants with a single identity and [privileged access device](/security/privileged-access-workstations/privileged-access-deployment).
-Security operators don't need multiple user accounts, credentials, and workstations to secure your environment.
+It explains how you can manage multiple tenants and meet zero trust requirements with a single identity and [privileged access device](/security/privileged-access-workstations/privileged-access-deployment).
+With this configuration, security operators don't need multiple user accounts, credentials, and workstations to secure your environment.
 The setup supports zero trust capabilities in secondary tenants.

 ## Understand configuration components